IIIF/api/source/api/image/3.0/index.md

 ### 5.2.
 Technical Properties

-The JSON response has several technical properties described in the table below that describe the available functionality for the image content.
+The JSON response has several technical properties that describe the available functionality for the image content.

 | Property   | Required? | Description |
 | ---------- | --------- | ----------- |